pantheon-systems/documentation/source/content/guides/multidev/01-introduction.md

 anchorid: multidev
 ---

-Multidevs are development environments for teams.
+<dfn id="multidev">Multidevs</dfn> are development environments for teams.
 A Multidev environment allows a developer to fork the entire stack (code and content), work independently, and then merge the code changes back into the main `master` site.
 Each forked branch has its own separate development environment, including database and files.
 Each branch environment can be independently set to use either SFTP or Git mode for code changes.

 Each site has a limit of 10 Multidev environments.
 Elite sites can request additional Multidev environments [from support](/guides/support/contact-support/) as needed.